Cadasta/cadasta-docs/en/06-geoodkcollect.md

 ### Initial Setup {#initial-setup}

-To get started, [download GeoODK Collect from the Google Play Store](https://play.google.com/store/apps/details?id=com.geoodk.collect.android), or wherever you acquire your applications.
+To get started, [download GeoODK from the Google Play Store](https://play.google.com/store/apps/details?id=com.geoodk.collect.android), or wherever you acquire your applications.

 If this is the first time you've used GeoODK with the Cadasta Platform, you'll need to configure GeoODK for direct syncing.
 To do this, you'll need to set up your Cadasta account if you haven't already \(see [Getting Started](01-gettingstarted.md)\).